kafka-rust/kafka-rust/README.md

 * [Fetching messages](https://spicavigo.github.io/kafka-rust/kafka/client/struct.KafkaClient.html#method.fetch_messages)
 * [Committing a consumer group's offsets](https://spicavigo.github.io/kafka-rust/kafka/client/struct.KafkaClient.html#method.commit_offsets)
 * [Fetching a consumer group's offsets](https://spicavigo.github.io/kafka-rust/kafka/client/struct.KafkaClient.html#method.fetch_group_offsets)

+### [Bugs / Features / Contributing]

+There's still a lot of room for improvements on `kafka-rust`.
+Not everything works right at the moment.
+Have a look into the [issue tracker](https://github.com/spicavigo/kafka-rust/issues) and feel free to contribute by reporting new problems or contributing to existing ones.
+Any constructive constribution is warmly wellcome!

+As usually with open source, don't hesitate to fork the repo and submit a pull requests if you see something to be changed.
+We'll be happy see the `kafka-rust` improving over time.

 ### [Creating a topic] (https://kafka.apache.org/08/quickstart.html)